Business & finance jobs

-Forbes ranked us as the third best country for business in its report of December 2014, just behind Denmark and Hong Kong.
+Forbes ranked us as the second best country for business in its report of December 2018.

 Transparency International’s 2017 Corruption Perception Index ranks us the least corrupt country in the world.

-The Heritage Foundation in 2015 ranked our economy the third freest in the world.
+The Heritage Foundation in 2017 ranked our economy the third freest in the Index of Economic Freedom.